THE VOLGA GERMANS IN PORTLAND

 Nicholas and Katharina Elisabeth Block

-Nicholas Block and Katharina (Katherine) Elisabeth Müller were born in Walter, Russia and immigrated to the United States in 1886 where the first settled in Nebraska.
-Between 1900 and 1908 the family moved from Ritzville, Washington to Portland.
+Nicholas Block and Katharina (Katherine) Elisabeth Müller were born in Walter, Russia, and immigrated to the United States in 1886, where they first settled in Nebraska.
+Between 1900 and 1908, the family moved from Ritzville, Washington to Portland.

-Their daughter, Katherine was confirmed on April 19, 1908 at the St. Paul's Evangelical and Reformed Church by Pastor Jacob Hergert.
+Their daughter, Katherine, was confirmed by Pastor Jacob Hergert on April 19, 1908, at the St. Pauls Evangelical and Reformed Church.
 In 1910,

-Daughter, Katherine worked as an inspector at an iron foundry.
+Their daughter, Katherine, worked as an inspector at an iron foundry.
 She married Henry Arthur Krieger in 1913.
-Henry was also known by the nicknames "Harry" or "Fuzzy".
+Henry was also known as "Harry" or "Fuzzy".
 Katherine was tragically murdered when an arsonist burned her house in September 1970.

 Nicolaus and Katharina Block family